eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/page_operation-view.md

 1. register for the Catena-X Ecosystem
 2. be technically onboarded in the Catena-X Network and take care of an organizational onboarding within your Company
-3. setup the neccesary IT parts for the go-live
+3. setup the necessary IT parts for the go-live
 4. receive a Business Partner Number (BPN)
 5. accept the DCM Framework Agreement/Use Case Policy
 6. sign necessary contract(s), e.g. the Data Exchange Contract(s) with your partner(s)